SaumikDana/Deep-Learning-and-Computer-Vision-for-Point-Clouds/README.md

 ## Generating synthetic data for PointNetLK based registration

-``python .\Princeton3DMatchDataGenerator\main.py register N``

-N -- number of point cloud pairs with corresponding grouth tranformation matrices
+``python .\Princeton3DMatchDataGenerator\main.py register N # N is the number of point cloud pairs with corresponding grouth tranformation matrices``

 ### Training the PointNetLk on synthetic data